HTTPArchive/almanac.httparchive.org/src/content/en/2020/performance.md

 Looking at the [mobile speeds worldwide for December 2018-November 2019](https://www.speedtest.net/insights/blog/content/images/2020/02/Ookla_Mobile-Speeds-Poster_2020.png), we can see that globally, mobile connections aren't high-speed.
 Those network speeds and technology standards for cellular networks (such as 5G) are not evenly distributed and affect TTFB.
 As an example, [see this map of networks in Nigeria](https://www.mobilecoveragemaps.com/map_ng#7/8.744/7.670)—most of the country area has 2G and 3G coverage, with little 4G range.

 What's surprising is the relatively the same number of good TTFB results between offline and 4G origins.
-With service workers, we could expect some of the TTFB issues to be mitigated, but that trend is not reflected in the chart above. {# TODO - any ideas why? #}
+With service workers, we could expect some of the TTFB issues to be mitigated, but that trend is not reflected in the chart above.

 ## Performance Observer usage